 Full Mouth Reconstruction Steps

 Has your mouth succumbed to dental disease, decay, trauma or infection, and your smile seems beyond repair?
 You may benefit from a process called full mouth reconstruction.
-Rancho Santa Fe / La Jolla dentist Weston Spencer is a highly sought-after full mouth reconstruction provider serving the North County areas of San Diego.
-He welcomes you to book a consultation at one of his offices to learn more about the step-by-step process.
+La Jolla dentist Weston Spencer is a highly sought-after full mouth reconstruction provider serving the North County areas of San Diego.
+He welcomes you to book a consultation at his office to learn more about the step-by-step process.

 The Consultation and Examination